1957–58 FA Cup: Second round proper

 The matches were scheduled for Saturday, 7 December 1957.
 Seven matches were drawn, with replays taking place later the same week.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 4 January 1958, although the York City–Birmingham City match was postponed until the following midweek fixture.
 Six matches were drawn and went to replays, with one of these requiring a second replay.

+Leeds United and Cardiff City were meeting in this round at Elland Road for the third consecutive year, with the Welsh club winning each of the matches by the same 2-1 scoreline.
+Hereford United and Yeovil Town were the last non-League sides left in the competition.

 Fourth round proper

 The matches were scheduled for Saturday, 25 January 1958, with two matches taking place on later dates.
 Five matches were drawn and went to replays, which were all played in the following midweek match.

 Fifth round proper

 The matches were scheduled for Saturday, 15 February 1958.
-Two matches went to replays in the following mid-week fixture.
-This round is notable as containing Manchester United's first game following the Munich Air Disaster, which was postponed by four days due to the incident, with United struggling to put a team together to play.
+Two matches went to replays in the following mid-week.
+This round is notable as containing Manchester United's first game following the Munich air disaster on 6 February 1958, and, with United struggling to put a team together to play, this match was postponed by four days.
 In a highly emotional game for both the players and the fans, United beat Sheffield Wednesday 3–0 to go through to the next round.